Outstanding individual research

 The Gottfried Wilhelm Leibniz Prize (DFG) is the most important research award in Germany.
 The Leibniz Programme, established in 1985, aims to improve the working conditions of outstanding researchers, expand their research opportunities, relieve them of administrative tasks, and help them employ particularly well-qualified young researchers.
 The prize is endowed with up to 2.5 million euros.
 There are currently five winners of the Gottfried Wilhelm Leibniz Prize working as researchers and lecturers at FAU, four of them at the Faculty of Engineering:

 The German Research Foundation (DFG) provides funding for the Reinhart Koselleck Projects which aim to give researchers the opportunity to pursue exceptionally innovative projects.
 The funding is provided for a period of five years and is intended for staff, scientific equipment, consumables, travel and publication costs.
 The total funding received during this period is between 500,000 and 1.25 million euros.
+Several professors from the Faculty of Engineering at FAU received funding as part of the Reinhart Koselleck Projects:

 The Alexander von Humboldt Professorship is Germany’s most prestigious prize for international researchers.
 The professorship recognises the achievements of leading researchers from all disciplines who are working abroad.
 It is designed to enable them to carry out long-term research at a German university.
 The prize money provides funding for the winners’ first five years in Germany.
-Up to ten professorships are awarded each year.

 The European Research Council (ERC) was set up by the European Commission.
 It provides funding for top researchers in order to promote basic research and visionary projects, and to enable new interdisciplinary fields to be explored.